-Patella Tendonitis Treatment in Columbus, OH
+Patella Tendonitis Treatment in Chillicothe, OH

 Your knee is one of the largest joints in your body and also one of your body’s weight-bearing joints.
 It plays a major role in your mobility.
 As a hinge joint, it allows your leg to extend and bend back and forth with minimal rotation.